noah-goldman/noah-goldman.github.io/Blog-Post-8.md

 ![T15](lcT15.png)
 ![T18](lcT18.png)

 (R band light curves for T1, T2, T3, T7, T15, T18.
-Sources will be rematched to IDs at a later time)
+Sources will be rematched to IDs at a later time) For the most part they seem believable, with the exception of the two outlying points on T1 on night 2.
+Night 2's data is particularly poor so this is one explanation, however further analysis is required.

 ### Matching Data to External Catalogues